 Employees shall not possess, smoke, or otherwise use medical marijuana while on City premises or while on duty.
 The use may impair the employee's ability to safely perform any job-related function, resulting in a direct threat to the employee or others.
 For the purposes of this policy, a "direct threat" is a significant risk of substantial harm to the health or safety of the individual or others that cannot be eliminated or reduced by reasonable accommodation.
-Any employee who exhibits behavior while taking a prescription medication temporarily that will affect the employee's ability to perform safety or security sensitive job functions, may be required to remain off work until they can safely perform such job functions, the employee may be asked to provide a statement from a health care provider with a recommendation as to the employee's ability to continue to work without posing a direct threat.
+Any employee who exhibits behavior while taking a prescription medication temporarily that will affect the employee's ability to perform safety or security sensitive job functions, may be required to remain off work until they can safely perform such job functions.
+To properly evaluate the risk posed by an employee performing safety sensitive job functions, the employee may be asked to provide a statement from a health care provider with a recommendation as to the employee's ability to continue to work without posing a direct threat.